onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

 * Built-in show/hide transition.
-You could now show or hide the webview with a transition effect.
+You could now show or hide the web view with a transition effect.
 Currently we support fade in/out and transition from/to one of screen edges.
 Please take a look at reference of Show() and Hide() for more.
   Add: Recreate new demo scenes as a better tutorial.
 Now most of the useful features are contained in the demo scenes, with fully commented script to show how to use them.
 * Now you can use "ESC" in OS X Editor to go back or close the web view.